lvas248/Recipe-Finder/README.md

 # Recipe-Finder

-Recipe Finder is a web application that allows the user to search and filter through a database of recipes.
+Recipe Finder is a web application that allows the user to search and filter through a database of meal recipes.

 ## Badges